 Living in New Zealand

-New Zealand is a country of 4.5 million people and is quickly becoming the destination of choice.
+and is a country of 5 million people and is quickly becoming the destination of choice.
 Tourist numbers are rapidly increasing each year as more and more people become familiar with the beauty and freedom our country offers.

 Known as “kiwis”, the New Zealand people are friendly and very welcoming and will greet you as you walk along the street or on the beach.
 Most are hard-working and enjoy the outdoors and will look for opportunities to have a barbeque and invite friends over.
 International students will feel safe in this friendly environment.